mendersoftware/mender-docs/01.Getting-started/03.Your-first-update-on-qemu/docs.md

 /bin/sh mender-qemu.sh
 ```

 This will take you to the login prompt.
-Above the prompt you should see a welcome message like:
+Above the prompt you should see a welcome message similar
+to this:

 > "Poky (Yocto Project Reference Distro) 2.0.2 vexpress..."